-At T-100 minutes, the projected interchange schedules for the dispatch hour based on the IESO's 2-hour ahead pre-dispatch run are considered as at their maximum available for the dispatch hour and are "capped" at that value in the constrained schedule using the code NY90/Max22.
+At T-100 minutes, the projected interchange schedules for the dispatch hour based on the IESO's 2-hour ahead pre-dispatch run are considered as at their maximum available for the dispatch hour and are "capped" at that value in the constrained schedule using the code NY90/Max2.
 This "short list" is forwarded to NYISO for RTC evaluation.
 CMSC will apply as per the normal scheduling process, provided the "capped" interchange schedule(s) clears the NYISO RTC @ T-75 minutes.

 Where required for reliability reasons, the IESO may, include in the short list for evaluation in the final NYISO RTC evaluation, interchange schedules from the NYISO 2-hour ahead RTC evaluation that are the next most economically interchange schedule(s), which failed the IESO 2-hour ahead predispatch run.
 The NY90/Max code is not used for such interchange schedules in the pre-dispatch period when the addition to the short list includes a complete offer (either the full quantity of the new interchange schedule or an existing interchange schedule MW is increased to the full quantity offered).
+However, CMSC or IOG will be applied as appropriate if the interchange schedule is d offered).
 However, CMSC or IOG will be applied as appropriate if the interchange schedule is dispatched.
 The NY90/Max code is used if the addition to the short list results in a selection of a partial interchange schedule offer.